samanghous/funegleFrontend/README.md

 - It is this point that my project takes care of i.e to match a guy based on common chosen interest .
 - This project is Random video chat portal but on a common chosen topic

-## Kindly Visit the web portal at -
+## Kindly Visit the web portal here
 https://funeglefrontend.herokuapp.com/